Tag: ASP.NET

 MvcSiteMapProvider 2.2.0 released

 I’m proud to announce that MvcSiteMapProvider 2.2.0 has just been uploaded to CodePlex.
 It should also be available through NuPack in the coming hours.
 This release has taken a while, but that’s because I’ve been making some important changes...
 MvcSiteMapProvider is, as the name implies, an ASP.NET MVC SiteMapProvider implementation for the ASP.NET MVC framework.
 Targeted at ASP.NET MVC 2, it provides sitemap XML functionality and interoperability with the classic ASP.NET sitemap controls, like the SiteMapPath control for rendering breadcrumbs and the Menu control.
-In this post, I’ll give you a short update on what has changed as well as some examples on how to use newly introduced functionality.

 -